WhatDanDoes/fairshare-whitepaper/README.md

 [fairshare.company](https://fairshare.company)

 > **Abstract:** Removing _trust_ in collaborative creative projects by means of Blockchain technology ensures individual participants receive permanent attribution for their contribution to the overall work.
 Once a contribution is accepted, credit is paid out to the contributor in the form of crypto tokens.
 These tokens may be used to facilitate smart-contract micropayments or to enforce proprietary rights, as in a court of law.
 The possession of digital keys, as they pertain to all common crypto accounts, prove token ownership.
 Anyone owning a stake in a digital project has the free discretion to market their tokens and any smart-contract royalties to which they may be entitled.
-The permanent nature of a blockchain makes it the ideal platform for encoding attribution rights over a digital property.
+The permanent nature of a blockchain makes it the ideal platform for encoding proprietary attribution rights over a digital property.

 # 1. Introduction